hwsc-org/hwsc-org.github.io/wikis/app-gateway/epics.md

             5. app-gateway-svc updates the current `secret` as necessary.
             6. app-gateway-svc returns the `token_string` to Chrome.
             7. Chrome updates the `token_string`.
+3. If the `token_string` is valid, then do nothing.

+### GetUser
+1. Before Chrome goes to user page.
+2. Chrome invokes `GetUser` from app-gateway-svc using a `token_string`.
+3. app-gateway-svc validates the `token_string` using an `Authority` with `User` permission.
+      - If the `token_string` is invalid:
+          1. app-gateway-svc returns an `codes.Unauthenticated` to Chrome.
+          2. Chrome informs the user that the resource is unavailable.
+          3. app-gateway-svc pages VictorOps to notify developer of the issue.
+          4. Chrome is logged out of the page.
+      - If the `token_string` is valid:
+          1. app-gateway-svc invokes `GetUser` from user-svc with the `uuid` from `token_string`.
+          2. user-svc performs validations.
+          3. user-svc locks for reads using the generated `uuid`.
+          4. user-svc gets the `user` in the `user_svc.accounts` table.
+          5. user-svc returns `codes.OK` and `user` with empty `password` to app-gateway-svc.
+          6. app-gateway-svc forwards the response to Chrome.
+          7. Render the user page using the `user` from the response.

 ### UpdateUser
 #### Purpose
 Performs a user update.